mengeling/silvercar-cancellation-predictor/README.md

 Silvercar tries to bother its customers as little as possible, but they could start to send their customers email reminders for upcoming trips that ask the customers to confirm or cancel their reservation.
 This wouldn't necessarily reduce cancellations, but it could complement the model well.
-Silvercar would have more notice of the cancellations, and the model wouldn't have to make as many predictions.
+Silvercar would have more notice of the cancellations, and they wouldn't need to rely on the model for as many predictions.

 Silvercar could also start to send out cancellation surveys, so they could segment the cancellations based off of the various cancellation reasons.